 Wherever possible Spectris uses a standardised sourcing agreement which includes key principles and values expected of suppliers.
 The standardised sourcing agreement is then tailored to specific laws governing the jurisdictions in which the Spectris group companies operate.

 Our Human Rights Policy is consistent with the Core Conventions of the International Labour Organisation.
-Spectris aims to comply with internationally-recognised human rights standards at all of our sites.
+Spectris aims to comply with internationally recognised human rights standards at all of our sites.
 We operate a number of additional internal policies to ensure that we are conducting business in an ethical and transparent manner.
 The internal policies include:

 - Recruitment Policy: We operate a robust recruitment policy, including conducting checks on eligibility to work in order to safeguard against MS&HT.
 All our UK employees are also paid the National Living Wage, at a minimum;

-- Supplier Code of Conduct: Some operating companies implement a Supplier Code of Conduct where their suppliers are required to demonstrate that they provide safe working conditions, treat workers with dignity and respect and act ethically and within the law in their use of labour.
+- Supplier Code of Conduct: Some businesses implement a Supplier Code of Conduct where their suppliers are required to demonstrate that they provide safe working conditions, treat workers with dignity and respect and act ethically and within the law in their use of labour.
 These companies work with their suppliers to ensure that they meet the standards of the Supplier Code of Conduct.
 Serious violations of the Supplier Code of Conduct will lead to the termination of the business relationship with the supplier.

 Supply Chain Management

 We believe that suppliers, and other business partners, should have the opportunity to benefit from their relationship with us.
-In practice this means that we work together to minimise and manage business risk and improve business practices, through education, training and the sharing of good practice.
+In practice, this means that we work together to minimise and manage business risk and improve business practices, through education, training and the sharing of good practice.

 Supply Chain Management Policy